abcarroll/kickoff/README.md

 ##Credit Due
 * Bootstrap LESS + Javascript.
 MIT License.
-* Bootstrap `examples/`: From Bootstrap Docs, and is probably licesned separately under the CC BY 3.0 License.
+* Bootstrap `examples/`: From Bootstrap Docs, and is probably licensed separately under the CC BY 3.0 License.
 The .html files under examples/ *are modified* to use Less.js instead of a stock bootstrap.min.css.
 * Some files distributed by, and possibly modified and/or compiled by Initializr.
 No license stated.
 * HTML5Boilerplate.
 MIT License.
 * jQuery.
 MIT License.